-Upon completion, you'll join the prestigious and highly recognised ANU College of Law alumni network that boasts more than 21,000 professionals in Australia and around the globe.
+As a graduate of this program, you'll join the prestigious and highly recognised ANU College of Law alumni network that boasts more than 21,000 professionals in Australia and around the globe.

-ANU is ranked in the top 20 in the world for the study of law (QS World Rankings by Subject 2019/20).
+ANU is ranked as one of the top 25 universities in the world for studying law (QS World Rankings by Subject, 2022).

-Possessing particular expertise in constitutional and administrative law, international law, environmental law, governance and national security, our academic experts provide national research leadership on the most important legal, regulatory and governance challenges facing Australia, the Asia-Pacific region and the world.
+Our academics have particular expertise in constitutional and administrative law, international law, environmental law, governance and national security.
+Many also provide national research leadership on the most important legal, regulatory and governance challenges facing Australia, the Asia-Pacific region and the world.

 Tuition fees are calculated based on residency and the program of study.
-Check the Graduate Certificate of New Technologies Law Programs and Courses page to find out more about fees for this degree.
+Check the Programs and Courses webpage to find out more about fees for this degree.

 For information on admission requirements, fees, courses, electives, suggested study patterns and more see Programs and Courses »